 Eleuthero Root Extract

 Eleuthero Root Extract is not safe for children or women who are pregnant or nursing.
-Because of its hypoglycemic effects, those with diabetes should carefully monitor their blood sugar levels.

 Some more common side effects include: